Fetal development begins soon after conception. Find out how your baby grows and develops during the first trimester.By Mayo Clinic Staff

 Conception typically occurs about two weeks after your last period begins.
 To calculate your due date, your health care provider will count ahead 40 weeks from the start of your last period.
 This means your period is counted as part of your pregnancy — even though you weren't pregnant at the time.

 The sperm and egg unite in one of your fallopian tubes to form a one-celled entity called a zygote.
-If more than one egg is released and fertilized, you may have multiple zygotes.
+If more than one egg is released and fertilized, you might have multiple zygotes.

 Soon after fertilization, the zygote travels down the fallopian tube toward the uterus.
-At the same time, it will begin dividing rapidly to form a cluster of cells resembling a tiny raspberry.
-The inner group of cells will become the embryo.
-The outer group of cells will become the membranes that nourish and protect it.
+At the same time, it will begin dividing to form a cluster of cells resembling a tiny raspberry — a morula.

 By the time it reaches the uterus, the rapidly dividing ball of cells — now known as a blastocyst — has separated into two sections.

 The inner group of cells will become the embryo.
 The outer group will become the cells that nourish and protect it.
-On contact, it will burrow into the uterine wall for nourishment.
+On contact, the blastocyst will burrow into the uterine wall for nourishment.
 This process is called implantation.

 The placenta, which will nourish your baby throughout the pregnancy, also begins to form.